EronHennessey/swf-subscription-workflow-example/README.md

 performed by computers, but "human tasks" are also frequently employed in activities, relying on a living, breathing human to perform an action and then to signal its completion.

-In workflows, another common interaction with humans is when the workflow must signal the human that something has occured--a package has been shipped, the dog has been walked, and so forth.
-Here's where Amazon Simple Notification Service (SNS) comes in.
+In workflows, another common interaction with humans happens when the workflow must signal the human that something has occured--a package has been shipped, the dog has been walked, and so forth.
+Here's where Amazon Simple Notification Service (SNS) comes in...

 [Amazon SNS][sns-main] allows you to subscribe to what is termed a 'topic' that can send messages to its subscribers by a number of different protocols, among them: email addresses and SMS addresses (frequently mobile phone numbers).

-This sample provides an example of a "human task"-style workflow, which uses SNS to communicate with the user about the status of the workflow.
+This sample provides an example of a "human task"-style workflow which uses SNS to communicate with the user about the status of the workflow.
 It uses the AWS SDK for Ruby, but many of the techniques used here apply to Amazon SWF in general.
 The architecture of the underlying HTTP-based service is represented in each of the AWS SDKs.